Yurii Voronyi

 Yurii Voronyi (also transliterated as Yurii Voronoy; 9 August 1895 – 13 May 1961) was a Ukrainian surgeon.
 He is known for having performed the first attempt to transplant an internal organ into a living person in 1933, although the recipient died soon after due to transplant rejection, and it took until Joseph E. Murray for a similar operation to be successful.

 Born in Zhuravka, Voronyi was the son of mathematician Georgy Voronoy.
 In 1913, he entered the Faculty of Medicine at the Kyiv Imperial University of St. Volodymyr, but interrupted his studies to work as a medic during World War I, and then was part of the Ukrainian People's Army.
 In 1921, he graduated from the re-named Kyiv Medical Institute, where he became a postgraduate student before going to Kharkiv in 1926 to study at Kharkiv National Medical University.
 This was the place where Voronyi likely became interested in blood transfusion and transplantation, after Serge Voronoff's experiments.
 In 1931, he moved to Kherson to work at the city hospital, where he performed the experiment in 1933.
 In 1936 he was transferred to Kharkiv, where he stayed at during the Nazi occupation of Ukraine until 1942, when he started worked as a medic and helping various Red Army units.
 He then settled in the Zhytomyr region in 1943, but was transferred again in 1950 to Kyiv, where he worked at until his death in 1961 at various institutes.

 Early life

 Voronyi was born on 9 August 1895 in Zhuravka, which was located in the Poltava Governorate in the Russian Empire at the time of his birth.
 His parents were Olga Mytrofanivna (nee Krytska) and Georgy Voronoy, who was a mathematician who defined the Voronoi diagram.
 His grandfather, Feodosii Voronyi, was a philologist and professor at a Nizhyn lycée.
 Yurii also had three sisters and a brother, his brother Alexander was a surgeon who worked with the gastrointestinal tract.

-He first studied at the Warsaw Gymnasium, learning German and Polish, but when his father died of kidney disease the family returned to the Russian Empire and he enrolled at the Pryluky Men's Gymnasium where he completed his studies.
+He first studied at the Warsaw Gymnasium, learning German and Polish, but when his father died of kidney disease the family returned to Ukraine (part of the Russian Empire back then) and he enrolled at the Pryluky Men's Gymnasium where he completed his studies.